-However, the confidence that others place in one is quickly shattered if one agrees to take on a task and then fails to do so due to time constraints.
-Chefs and colleagues are then often disappointed, as if you had rejected the same and rate one as unreliable.
-Therefore, it is almost always better to say "no" from the outset.
+However, the trust that others place in you is quickly shaken if you promise to take on a task and then fail to do so due to lack of time.
+Bosses and colleagues are often more disappointed than if you had immediately rejected and classify you as unreliable.
+Therefore, it is almost always better to say “No” clearly in advance.

 Consistent instead of rugged

 Indeed.
 The sound makes the music.
-A harsh rejection for fear of being persuaded of something is usually just as wrong as a not serious "yes."
-Because other people always want to have the feeling that they are looking after them.
+A harsh rejection out of fear of being persuaded to do something is usually just as wrong as a not really serious “yes”.
+Because other people always want to have the feeling that you are taking care of them.

-It is important to consistently say "no"!
-But like to be evaded when others have a request: "I would like to do that for you, but actually I still have ..."
-Behind it is the desire that the other will already notice that you would rather say "no" and automatically backtracked.
+It is important to say “No” consistently!
+But people like to dodge when others have a request: “I would like to do this for you, but actually I still have to…” Behind this is the wish that the other person will notice that you would actually rather say “No” and backs off by itself.